wp-plugins/formidable/readme.txt

 * PRO: Added buttons to insert default HTML or plain text for those who wish to modify the default message without starting from scratch
 * PRO: Added link to uploaded files in the entry edit form
 * PRO: Switched section headings to use h3 tags by default instead of h2
+* PRO: Switched conditional fields to show and hide instead of fadeIn and fadeOut
 * PRO: Correctly send emails to [admin_email], and allow the same email address to receive multiple notifications from the same form
 * PRO: Filter shortcodes in success message when the form is limited to one entry per user and editable
 * PRO: Correctly show the taxonomy name even if it is not linked to a post